 Stocks with a low amount of float have a constant fluctuation in price making them favorable with day traders because of the increased level of volatility.
 Traders who tend to purchase large quantities of stock could have leverage when trading stocks with low float because of how the price fluctuation.
 Knowing when to get out is very important, however.

 Low float stocks are great for day traders, but not usually recommended for long-term investors.
 At the same time, investors may want to look into other types of float stocks, which could be a penny stock, held mostly by a hedge fund, never made it to your watchlist, part of a stock buyback, an initial public offering, etc. With this level of variety

 What’s the Difference Between Float and Shares Outstanding?

 Float and shares outstanding are two ways to measure shares of a stock.

 Floating stock is measured by taking the total shares outstanding and subtracting closely-held shares.
-Closely-held shares are held by insiders and investors like officers, directors, and employees.
+Closely-held shares are held by insiders and investors like officers, directors, employees or a company insider.
 It shows how many shares are available on the market by the general population.

 How to Find Low Float Stocks

 Benzinga Pro offers a Screener tool to find float.
 You can set different parameters and filters to find things such as: